abhaybharti/playwright-framework-template/README.md

 ## Introduction

 Playwright-Framework-Template - This project is based on Microsoft Playwright, Appium, Artillery which enables reliable end-to-end testing, Web testing, API testing, Mobile testing, load testing.
+It is a single unified for your entire testing suite : UI, API, Mobile, Load testing.

 _☝ If you liked the project, please give a ⭐ on [GitHub](https://github.com/abhaybharti/playwright-framework-template).
 It will motivate me to add more such project._

 \_☝ If you want new feature to be added or you believe you've encountered a bug [Open an issue] (https://github.com/abhaybharti/playwright-framework-template/issues) .

+## Core capabilites
+- **Cross-Browser Testing**: Chromium, Firefox,WebKit, Edge
+- **Multipel Test Types**: UI, API, Mobile, Load Testing, Visual Testing
+- **Page Object Model**: Scalable & maintainable test architecture
+- **JSON Config**: Build script
+- **Dependency Injection**: Custom Fixtures, TypeScript Decorators for clean test & function code
+- **Comprehenisve Reporting**: HTML, Log file, Video, Trace, Screenshot,
+- **Capture API**: HTML, Log file, Video, Trace, Screenshot,

 ## Features